 iOS 16 Security and Privacy Features: Everything You Need to Know

-Every iOS update adds new privacy and security features, and iOS 16 is no exception.
+Every iOS update adds new privacy and security features, and iOS 16, available now, is no exception.
 Apple has added tools to make it easier to apply security updates, new Face ID capabilities, improvements to photo security, and more, with details on all of the new privacy and security options outlined below.

 The Settings app houses a new "Safety Check" feature that is designed to make it easy for people to quickly reset all of the data and location access that they have granted to other people.
 According to Apple, Safety Check is aimed at people in domestic or intimate partner violence situations.

 You can get to Safety Check by opening up the Settings app and tapping into the Privacy and Security section.
 From there, scroll down to Safety Check.
 Safety Check has two options, including an Emergency Reset and a checklist of all your data sharing options.

 Note that Safety Check has a "Quick Exit" button that takes you right to the iPhone's Home Screen in case you're in danger of getting caught using it.

 Emergency Reset is a one-tap option that lets you protect your iOS device with just a couple of taps.
 When you use Emergency Reset, it immediately stops sharing everything with all people and apps.

 That includes anything you might be sharing with people, such as location information, your home data, photo albums, and more.

 Emergency Reset also lets you remove all emergency contacts and reset your Apple ID and password so no one can log into your account.

 For less of an emergency situation, there's a Manage Sharing and Access walkthrough that lets you see an overview of what you're sharing so you can't be secretly tracked or monitored using location sharing, shared albums, or other iPhone features.